 A living trust is called so because it is created during your lifetime and then, usually, transferred to designated beneficiaries after you pass.
 You can include anything and everything within your trust, but you must designate those assets as trust assets.
 These can include money, automobiles, stocks, intellectual property, or even real estate.

-Benefits to putting property into trust means that there are no extra taxes to pay, as the trust does not increase your tax rate, and the property in a trust does not go through probate, because a trust is considered to be a contract.
+Benefits to putting property into a trust means that there are no extra taxes to pay, as the trust does not increase your tax rate, and the property in a trust does not go through probate, because a trust is considered to be a contract.

 It is important to note that a trust that is created in a will is not considered to be a living trust.
 It is considered to be a testamentary trust, which is more commonly used as a tax planning tool or a means to manage assets for certain beneficiaries of a will.